octobercms/docs/3.x/element/content/field-mixin.md

     source: <uuid|handle>
 ```

-See the [Mixins article](../../cms/tailor/blueprints/mixin.md) for more information on defining mixins.
+See the [Blueprints article](../../cms/tailor/blueprints.md) for more information on defining mixins.